lybic/agent/README.md

     asyncio.run(run_agent_instruction())
 ```

+#### Task Persistence (Optional)

+The gRPC service supports persistent storage for task status and history using PostgreSQL.
+This allows task data to survive service restarts.

+-   **Default Behavior**: By default, tasks are stored in memory and will be lost when the service stops.
+-   **Enable Persistence**: To enable PostgreSQL persistence, you need to:
+    1. Install the required dependency:
+        -   If installing from PyPI: `pip install lybic-guiagents[postgres]`
+        -   If installing from source: `uv pip install .[postgres]`
+    2. Set the following environment variables:
+        ```bash
+        # Use the postgres backend instead of the default 'memory'
+        TASK_STORAGE_BACKEND=postgres
+        # Set your PostgreSQL connection string
+        POSTGRES_CONNECTION_STRING=postgresql://user:password@host:port/database
+        ```
+-   **Docker Usage**: The `agenticlybic/guiagent` Docker image comes with PostgreSQL support pre-installed.
+You only need to set the environment variables above to enable persistence when running the gRPC service container.

 ### VMware Configuration

 To use PyAutoGUI with VMware, you need to install [VMware Workstation Pro](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) (on Windows) and create a virtual machine.